owenvickery/umbrella_sampling/README.md

 Unless you have a simple system, you will get gaps between your umbrella windows.

-Therefore this script will fill in the gaps using the same criteria from the analysis plot.
+Therefore this script will fill in the gaps using the same criteria as the analysis plot.

 The normalised histogram sum has a cutoff of 20 %.
 The histgram overlap has a default cutoff of 3 (changed with flag -cutoff).